arnaudh/magic-card-zoom/README.md

 # ![Logo](src/img/icon30.svg) MagicCardZoom

+> [!WARNING]
+> The extension doesn't work anymore (since Chrome stopped supporting Manifest v2 in 2024 https://github.com/arnaudh/magic-card-zoom/issues/25) and is now unmaintained.
+Feel free to fork and migrate to Manifest v3.

 MagicCardZoom is a browser extension to identify _Magic: the Gathering™_ cards in videos and streams.

 Hover your mouse over any card, the extension will detect which card it is, and show that card in a high-definition overlay.